siam-sk/nexus-living-bms-client/README.md

     - **User Dashboard:** A basic view for registered users to manage their profile and see announcements.

 - **Apartment & Agreement System:**
-    - Publicly viewable list of apartments with pagination.
+    - Publicly viewable list of apartments with pagination and rent-range filtering.
-    - Users can submit an agreement request for an apartment.
+    - Users can submit an agreement request for an apartment (one per user).
     - Admins can accept or reject agreement requests, which automatically updates the user's role and the room's availability.

 - **Payment & Coupon System:**
-    - Members can make monthly rent payments through a simulated payment gateway.
+    - Members can make monthly rent payments through a secure payment gateway.
     - A dynamic coupon system allows admins to create and manage discount coupons.
     - Members can apply valid coupons at checkout to receive a discount on their rent.